 Finally, there are a few desserts available for 8,500 pesos each.

 The Drink Menu

 El Sombrero has a relatively small drink menu.
 There are 11 beers on the menu for 5,000 to 8,000 pesos.
 And there are three micheladas on the menu for 8,500 to 11,000 pesos.

 Since it’s a Mexican restaurant there are six different tequila cocktails for 20,500 to 24,900 pesos.
 And they sometimes have some drink specials of buy 1 get 1 free.
 Also, a bottle of tequila costs 120,000 pesos and a tequila shot is 12,500 pesos.

 Finally, for non-alcoholic drinks they have waters, sodas and natural juices for 4,000 to 6,500 pesos.

 The nearest Medellín Metro station is the Sabaneta station on Line A, which is located about a 10-minute walk from the restaurant.

-Also, you could travel via taxi or Uber to the restaurant from your location in the metro area.
+Also, you could travel via taxi to the restaurant from your location in the metro area.
 Just provide the taxi driver the address below.

 Address: Carrera 43C # 66Sur-27, Sabaneta